Print

 Make the Spinach Lasagna Noodles (or skip this step and use ready-to-bake store-bought egg lasagna noodles)

 1. Blanch the spinach.
-Add the spinach (frozen or fresh) to a pot of boiling water and cook it (blanch it) for about 3 minutes.
+Add the frozen spinach to a pot of boiling water and blanch it for about 3 minutes (blanch fresh spinach for 1 minute only).
 Strain it reserving the liquid being sure to squeeze out all of the excess liquid.
 Use a blender, immersion blender, or food processor to purée the spinach to a fine paste and set aside. *Alternatively, finely mince the spinach.

 2. Make the dough.
 Add the flour to a countertop or large bread bowl and make a "well" in the middle.
 Add the eggs, and spinach to the center and begin agitating the mixture to combine it with the flour being sure to keep everything in the center of the "well".
 Work in a circular motion incorporating more flour into the center until the mixture is combined and forms a shaggy dough.